qizhe/cs6501-fall25/logistics.md

   4. Limitations: What assumptions or weaknesses stand out?
   5. Next steps: What follow-up problems or extensions make sense?
 - Presenter exemption: If you present a paper in class, you do not submit the review for that class, and it does not count as a missed review.
 - Academic integrity: The UVA Honor Code applies.
 Write in your own words; do not copy from papers, peers, or online sources.
+You are allowed to use GenAI to search the part you don't understand while reading the papers.
+You are allowed to use GenAI to search for parts you don’t understand while reading the papers.

+Please use this [form](https://docs.google.com/forms/d/e/1FAIpQLSdccpzG8f_H7iT0BvW9vAyQ5_Aer6YBLm1_76KFdy4o20pjeQ/viewform?usp=header) to submit the reviews.

 ---